MMadadiAsl/Choice-satisfaction-model/README.md

 ## Usage

 - These codes reproduce the data used to generate the model predictions presented in the manuscript.
-Specifically, ```numerical_example.cpp``` replicates the inverted-U relationship between satisfaction and choice set size using the numerical probabilities reported in Table 2, as illustrated in Fig. 4.
+Specifically, ```numerical_example.cpp``` replicates the inverted U-shaped relationship between satisfaction and choice set size using the numerical probabilities reported in Table 2, as illustrated in Fig. 4.
 Meanwhile, ```analytical_example.cpp``` reproduces choice satisfaction as a function of the optimal set size and missed choices, as shown in Figs. 5-7.

 #### Compilation